Updates & FAQs

 Here's What this Means for You

-- Join the Union: You can choose to become a member of GOLD-UE, sign a union card, and pay union dues.
+- Join the Union: You can choose to become a member of GOLD-UE, sign a union dues card, and pay union dues.

 - Representation: Regardless of whether you sign a union card or voted in the unionization election, if you are a graduate student in the bargaining unit, you are represented by GOLD-UE.
 This means you are covered by the negotiated agreement between Dartmouth and GOLD-UE.